jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

-[*Derived Collection*: A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images are grouped per creation date.], [*Save Condition*: When multiple collections are eligible to save a resource, the save condition decides what collection(s) actually save the resource.], [*Update Condition*: Describes what to do when a containing resource is changed.], [*Client Control*: Describes the amount of freedom a client has when trying to save a resource.]
+[*Derived Collection*: A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images are grouped per creation date.], [*Store Condition*: When multiple collections are eligible to store a resource, the store condition decides what collection(s) actually store the resource.
+Allowing the creation of a store priority system.], [*Update Condition*: Describes what to do when a containing resource is changed.], [*Client Control*: Describes the amount of freedom a client has when trying to store a resource.]
 )
-#IRT["Not sure what you mean by saving in save condition."]

 We will first describe two simple flows, the creation, and the modification of an @rdf resource.
 This should provide an idea of what @sgv tries to accomplish without going into all the details first.